centaretraining/azuretraining/08-network-security.md

 # Network Security

 In this exercise we will secure the Azure Web App created in exercise #4 at the networking layer.
-We will lock down access to the application to a private VNet, apply Network Security Group filters, and expose the site to the internet through an Application Gateway.
+We will lock down access to the SQL Server from a private VNet and apply Network Security Group rules so only one VM on the subnet can access it.

 ## Create a service endpoint to Azure SQL

+1. Edit the azuredeploy.parameters.json file in the /security-web-apps/ and replace the "[unique string here]" in the parameter values with a unique value to avoid naming conflicts.

 1. Deploy the ARM template that will set up a VNet with one private subnet and a VM in it we can use for testing.